HPI-Information-Systems/snowman/docs/basic_usage/benchmark.md

 # Benchmark

-> This step is currently undergoing larger changes.
-At the moment, you can only do a binary comparison.

 The following benchmarking options are currently available to be used in Snowman.
 You can use the dashboard to choose between each of them.